 The OSI-MCJ is designed to facilitate rigorous academic engagement on key themes in the Jewish religion by providing a framework for raising original and challenging perspectives from a broad range of disciplines, with the potential to provide novel insights into contemporary Judaism.
 It functions as an advanced workshop in which a combination of outstanding senior scholars of Jewish religion and culture from around the globe join with select faculty from the University of Oxford and a select group of early career European Jewish Studies scholars for eight days of intensive study and intellectual exchange.
 The OSI-MCJ has stimulated the production of a major scholarly monograph along withmultiple special journal volumes and individual publications.
 Moreover, it has facilitated unique, informal interfaces between veteran and early career researchers from diverse geographic and disciplinary backgrounds.
 It has a particular interest in contributing to the ongoing expansion of Jewish studies throughout Europe.
 OSI ‘alumni’ are, today, a worldwide network of researchers, who continue to learn and collaborate with each other.
 These scholars attest to the profound experience that the OSI-MCJ offers for rigorous interaction with colleagues in a relaxed but focused framework that spurs creativity and critical but non-judgmental discussion.

 Due to the Covid-19 pandemic, the OSI-MCJ will not take place in person in 2021.
-However, a two-day online event will take place in July instead.
+However, a two-day online event took place in July instead.